temporalio/edu-errstrat-dotnet-code/exercises/rollback-with-saga/README.md

 ## Part A: Review your rollback Activities

-This Exercise uses the same structure as in the previous Exercises — meaning  that it will fail at the very end on the `ValidateCreditCard` if you provide it with a bad credit card number.
+This Exercise uses the same structure as in the previous Exercises — meaning  that it will fail at the very end on the `ValidateCreditCard` Activity if you provide it with a bad credit card number.

 Three new Activities have been created to demonstrate rollback actions.